Training Season: Critical reception

+"Training Season" was included on critical lists of the best songs of 2024 at number 20 by DIY, number 31 by Slant Magazine, number 42 by NME, and number 79 by Rolling Stone.
+In June 2025, British Vogues staff placed the track in a list of their favourite Lipa songs.
+It was nominated for the Brit Award for Song of the Year at the 2025 ceremony.

 Commercial performance

-"Training Season" debuted at number four on the UK Singles Chart and became Lipa's 15th top 10 single.
+"Training Season" debuted at number four on the UK Singles Chart and became Lipa's 15th top ten single.
 The song received a platinum certification in the United Kingdom from the British Phonographic Industry.
-"Training Season" entered the US Billboard Hot 100 at number 27 on the chart issued for 2 March 2024.
-It debuted at number 11 on the Canadian Hot 100 issued for the same date and was certified triple platinum by Music Canada.
-In Australia, "Training Season" entered at number 12 and received a double platinum certification from the Australian Recording Industry Association.
-It debuted at number 10 in New Zealand and became Lipa's ninth top 10 single.
+It entered the US Billboard Hot 100 at number 27 on the chart issued for 2 March 2024.
+"Training Season" debuted at number 11 on the Canadian Hot 100 issued for the same date and was certified triple platinum by Music Canada.
+In Australia, the song entered at number 12 and received a double platinum certification from the Australian Recording Industry Association.
+It debuted at number 10 in New Zealand and became Lipa's ninth top ten single.
+Recorded Music NZ certified the song platinum.

 "Training Season" charted at number six on the Billboard Global 200.
-Elsewhere, the song reached the top 10, at number one in the Commonwealth of Independent States, Turkey, Latvia, and Lithuania, number two in Greece and Russia, number three in Bulgaria, Croatia and San Marino, number four in Belgium, Estonia, Hungary, Lebanon, Poland, and Slovakia, number six in Belarus, Ireland, and Kazakhstan, number seven in South Africa, number eight in the Netherlands and Paraguay, and number 10 in Luxembourg.
-It received diamond certifications in Brazil and France, platinum in Italy, Poland, and Portugal, and Spain, and gold in Denmark and Switzerland.
+The song reached number one on airplay charts in the Commonwealth of Independent States, Latvia, Lithuania, and Turkey and the top ten in several countries in Asia and Europe.
+(Note: Positions included number two in Russia, number three in Bulgaria, Croatia, Nicaragua, and Slovakia, number four in Estonia, Hungary, Lebanon, Poland, and Romania, number six in Belarus and Kazakhstan, number seven in Serbia and South Africa, and number eight in Paraguay.)
+It also reached the top ten on national record charts at number four in Belgium, number six in Ireland, and number eight in the Netherlands.
+"Training Season" received diamond certifications in Brazil and France; double platinum in Greece; platinum in Belgium, Italy, Poland, Portugal, and Spain; and gold in Denmark, Germany, and Switzerland.

+In 2026, "Training Season" saw a resurgence on the charts due to going viral on social media.
+The song re-entered the UK Singles Chart at number 53 on 28 August.
+That same day, an extended play titled Training Season's Over was released for digital download and streaming, which contains various live performances of it, including from Lipa's television special An Evening with Dua Lipa (2024) and her live album Dua Lipa - Live from Mexico (2026), as well as the original track.
+One week later, "Training Season" rose to number 18 in the United Kingdom.
+The song also re-entered the Irish Singles Chart at number 30, the Ö3 Austria Top 40 at number 23, and the Swiss Hitparade at number 41.